Layer7-Community/graphman-client/README.md

   - `export GRAPHMAN_HOME=/path/to/layer7-graphman-wrapper`
 - verify the installation by running the version command
   - `graphman.sh version`

-> [!TIP]
-> Make sure adding the graphman client home directory to the **PATH** environment variable so that client can be used from any directory workspace.

 Then, you may configure one or more gateway profiles (under _gateways_ section) to interact with by editing the _**graphman.configuration**_ file.
 Choose one of the gateway profile as part of _--gateway_ parameter while working with CLI.
 When this parameter is omitted, it will be defaulted to the **_default_** gateway profile.
 ```